Expansion Management: Navigating HDPE Pipe Installations

 Working in Open Spaces

-Snaking HDPE pipe is a common solution for open spaces, helping to prevent pipe deformation, buckling, or damage during temperature fluctuations.
+Snaking HDPE pipe is a standard solution for open spaces, helping to prevent pipe deformation, buckling, or damage during temperature fluctuations.

 This approach allows the pipe to expand or contract more easily without accumulating excessive stress, ultimately extending the pipe’s longevity and productivity.